- What Is It?

 Many contagious pneumonias have names, such as bacterial pneumonia, viral pneumonia, Mycoplasma pneumonia, and MRSA (methicillin-resistant Staphylococcus aureus) pneumonia, that indicate the type of pathogen infecting the lung.
 Some pneumonias have names that are not as clear (for example, "walking pneumonia," which indicates a milder form of Mycoplasma pneumonia).
 There are many other descriptive terms, such as community-acquired pneumonia, hospital-acquired pneumonia, and aspiration pneumonia (examples that suggest the source of the organism[s] causing the pneumonia).
-They are all potentially contagious but not as easily contagious as the flu, for example.
+They are all potentially contagious but not as easily contagious as the flu or COVID-19, for example.

 When is pneumonia contagious?

 Pneumonia is contagious when the causative pathogens (usually bacteria or viruses) are expelled by an infected person by coughing out infected droplets.
 These expelled droplets contain the bacteria or virus that causes the pneumonia.
 These droplets contaminate the mouth or breathing tract of another individual to eventually infect their lungs.

 The approximate time when pneumonia becomes contagious varies with the type of infecting agent and may range from one to two days to weeks.
 In addition, some pneumonias are more highly contagious than others.
 For example, Mycobacterium and Mycoplasma organisms are highly contagious, but other types, including pneumococcal pneumonia, require optimal conditions to spread to another person and are weakly contagious.

 What is the incubation period for pneumonia?